Fyber Faces: Monica Vazquez on the Complexity of the Programmatic Ad Ecosystem and Fighting Fraud

-Monica heads the Fraud prevention team at Fyber, with a goal of maintaining the industry’s most robust, brand-safe programmatic video marketplace — one where DSPs and media buyers are assured of the quality of ad placements, and publishers and app developers get the most value from their inventory.
+Monica Vazquez heads the Fraud Prevention team at Fyber, with a goal of maintaining the industry’s most robust, brand-safe programmatic video marketplace — one where DSPs and media buyers are assured of the quality of ad placements, and publishers and app developers get the most value from their inventory.

 Fraud has been one of the top concerns for advertisers, how serious of a threat is this?

 Fraud is part of the discussion about quality — and yes, I think there are areas where both buyers and sellers are rightfully concerned.
 But first, we have to take a step back and remember that fraud is an issue with all digital advertising, not just programmatic.

 We’ve learned quite a bit at Fyber in recent years.
 For example, the realization that while you do need third party providers to combat fraud, you can’t only rely on them.
 Ad tech companies like us have to be diligent — that’s why we have a dedicated team on board to check each and every impression, to analyze strange patterns, and prevent bad inventory from getting into the system in the first place.

 Anti-fraud tools are getting better, but the bad guys are getting smarter, too, meaning you have to constantly invest in beating them.
 And we firmly believe that only tech vendors and suppliers who are willing to make that investment and stay ahead of the curve will survive.

 What are some of the programs and partnerships that Fyber has in place?